CAWaterBoardDataCenter/water-data-challenge-project-repository/README.md

 -   Runs the `02_render_markdown_files/2_clean-html-files.R` script to do some minor editing of the rendered html files

 -   Previews the site by running a local web server

-Any of these parts can also be run individually as needed.
+<br/><br/>Any of these parts can also be run individually as needed.

-More general instructions for rendering quarto websites with other tools / methods are available on the [quarto website](https://quarto.org/)
+<br/><br/>More general instructions for rendering quarto websites with other tools / methods are available on the [quarto website](https://quarto.org/)

 6. If the website preview looks correct, push the changes to the GitHub repository.
 This will automatically update the online version of the site.